Best Copycat Rotel Recipe (Canned Tomatoes & Chilies)

 Note: A reader asked if you could leave out the citric acid or lemon juice if you didn’t can the Rotel and the short answer is yes.
 However, citric acid is on of the ingredients in the commercial version, so it may taste different without that citrus flavor.

-- Tomatoes - you can use any type you have, but paste/roma tomatoes will hold together better and produce a less runny product.
+- Tomatoes: You can use any type you have, but paste/roma tomatoes will hold together better and produce a less runny product.

-- Mild Chili Peppers - Anaheim and poblano are the two I use - Hatch peppers would also work.
+- Mild chili peppers – Anaheim and poblano are the two I use – Hatch peppers would also work.

-- Large stock pot - I use a 12-quart heavy-bottomed stock pot.
+- Large stock pot – I use a 12-quart heavy-bottomed stock pot.
+An 8-quart would work as well.

 - Water-Bath canner – this stainless steel version with a clear lid was a game-changer for me, plus it has a flat bottom compatible with glass top stoves.